arekfu/t4_geom_convert/README.md

 ### Lattice conversion

 `t4_geom_convert` is capable of handling the conversion of repeated structures (lattices).
-Only hexaedral lattices (`LAT=1`) are supported for the moment.
+Hexahedral lattices (`LAT=1`) and hexagonal (`LAT=2`) are supported.

-A hexaedral cell declared as `LAT=1` represents the unit cell of the lattice, which is assumed to repeat in all directions up to the boundaries of the enclosing cell.
+The cell declared as `LAT=1` or `LAT=2` represents the unit cell of the lattice, which is assumed to repeat in all directions up to the boundaries of the enclosing cell.
 Due to limitations of the TRIPOLI-4 representation of lattices, we have chosen to represent lattices using a purely surface-based approach.
 This means that `t4_geom_convert` will actually emit separate cell definitions for each cell of the lattice that is visible through the enclosing cell.
 The ranges of cell definitions to be emitted must be specified by the user via the `--lattice` command-line option.
-For instance, consider the following MCNP
+For instance, consider the following MCNP input:
-input:

 ```
 A lattice example